reframejs/reframe/docs/overview.template.md

 - **GitHub Pages** -
   Automatic deploy of static apps with GitHub Pages.
 - **Hapi** -
-  The server is created with the robust and scalable server framework Hapi.
+  By default, Reframe uses the robust and scalable server framework Hapi.
 - **Express** -
-  Add the @reframe/express plugin and write your backend with Express.
+  Add the @reframe/express plugin and implement your backend with Express.
 - **Webpack** -
-  The state-of-the-art tool webpack is used to build static assets.
+  By default, Reframes uses webpack to build static assets.
 - **WebAssembly** -
-  Reframe is based on JavaScript and embraces the WebAssembly future.
+  Reframe is based on the JavaScript ecosystem and embraces the WebAssembly future.

 ###### Performance